Recognition of same-sex unions in Zimbabwe: Restrictions

-Historical recognition of same-sex relationships
+Historical and customary recognition

 While many modern-day Zimbabwean cultures historically practiced polygamy, there are no records of same-sex marriages being performed in local cultures in the way they are commonly defined in Western legal systems.
 However, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
 In the 1990s, Canadian researcher Marc Epprecht wrote about pederastic marriages in colonial Zimbabwe.
 Contemporary oral evidence suggests that same-sex relationships were "common" and "prevalent" in Zimbabwe in the early 20th century, with research by Epprecht estimating that between 70% and 80% of men at the mines took on male sexual partners.
 It was during this time through the mining compounds and the influence of the Zulu language that the contemporary term ngochani, meaning "homosexual", entered the Shona language.
 These relationships differed strongly from the Western understanding of same-sex marriages, as men who entered these "mine marriages" continued to marry women and "conform, or appear to conform, to gender expectations", and would not consider themselves as homosexual or bisexual, or "unfaithful to [their] marriage vows".
 Epprecht further wrote that "enabling migrant men to conserve their health and resources against the temptations of [local] women [in towns near the mines], ngochani strengthened their ability to shore up proper, fecund marriages [back home]".
 This practice gradually disappeared as Zimbabwe became more modernized and exposed to Western culture and homophobia in the 20th century.

 Evidence also suggests that same-sex sexual activity was previously "common and relatively accepted" by the San peoples.
 While the San maintain a system of simple marriage, they often practice polygamy and spousal exchange.